 In contrast with this approach, in some parts of the State a Primary DAG is usually assigned to each new case, and is then expected to be substantively involved throughout the investigation.
 In some cases this extends to participation, not just in Subject Interviews, but also to interviews with complainants, witnesses, and others, and not just for cases involving sexual misconduct.
 The activities of the Primary DAGs also can include conducting detailed reviews and analysis of medical and other records, review of the qualifications of potential Medical Experts, preparation of the instructions for the Medical Expert, review of the package submitted to the Medical Expert, and numerous other activities.
 With this approach, communications and coordination between all of the different team members, for all of the cases, necessarily becomes much more cumbersome and complex.
-With this approach, for example, a Subject interview generally would not be completed without the Primary DAG present, which complicates the process of just trying to schedule the interview, or, alternatively, the LP may attend the Subject Interview on behalf of the Primary, or the Medical Board may obtain the Primary DAG's or Lead Prosecutor's consent to conduct the Subject interview without an Attorney present.
+With this approach, for example, a Subject interview generally would not be completed without the Primary DAG present, which complicates the process of just trying to schedule the interview, or, alternatively, the LP may attend the Subject Interview without an Attorney present.
 This type of continuous coordination activity continues throughout the course of the investigation, and can become especially complicated when the Primary DAG is focused primarily on other cases (e.g., preparing for or attending a hearing), is on vacation, or is otherwise either unavailable or non-responsive.